FAQ’s

 How do I qualify for the Medicare rebate?

-Medicare will provide a rebate for up to 10 sessions – within in a 12 month period for psychological therapy.
+Medicare can provide a rebate for up to 10 sessions – within in a 12 month period for psychological therapy.

 To qualify for this Medicare rebate you will need a referral from a GP or Psychiatrist and have a valid mental health plan with Medicare.